JoseDeFreitas/wikipedia-edits-chart/README.md

 that is, pretty much, useless.
 This may not seem like an issue, but I do believe it's wrong to make a change (in any website) just to keep the chart "pretty".
-It's not that of a big deal as it's up to you not to pay attention to the chart and stop doing useless changes but it's still an incentive to do so.
+It's not that of a big deal as it's up to you not to pay attention to the chart and stop doing useless changes, but it's still an incentive to do so.

 I didn't code this API for people to make it part of their contribution schedule to Wikipedia, where what people should do is contribute when they have something